fkraeutli/what-machines-cant-learn/sessions/1_computers_and_computing/session_1_computers_and_computing.md

 - Which strategies are algorithms, i.e. are guaranteed to succeed?
 	- e.g. shouting out random numbers may result in eventually finding the correct number, but is not guaranteed to succeed.
 Adding a memory that only produces random numbers that have not yet been suggested would succeed however.

+### Works cited

+Dreyfus, H. (1972).
+What Computers Can’t Do.
+Retrieved from https://archive.org/details/whatcomputerscan017504mbp

+Hicks, M. (2017).
+Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge in Computing.
+Cambridge, MA: MIT Press.

+Turing, A. M. (1937).
+On Computable Numbers, with an Application to the Entscheidungsproblem.
+Proceedings of the London Mathematical Society, s2-42(1), 230–265. https://doi.org/10.1112/plms/s2-42.1.230

+Turing, A. M. (1950).
+Computing Machinery and Intelligence.
+Mind, LIX(236), 433–460. https://doi.org/10.1093/mind/LIX.236.433

 ## Reading

 As this is the first session, there will be no student-prepared presentation of the reading material.
 Instead students are invited to: